pa2si/nancy/README.md

-v 0.1.1
+v 0.1.2

+What's new:

+- more styling
+- slug now with possibilty of two images

 done:

-- hero
+- Hero
-- Items Sectoin for Cocina and Belleza
+- Items Section for Cocina and Belleza
 - Menus for Desktop and Mobile
+-